espressif/esp-sr/README.md

 News
 ----
+[20/10/2025]: We add a new model, WakeNet9l, which further improves the response rate of wake words spoken at extremely fast speeds based on WakeNet9.
+The usage of WakeNet9l is the same as WakeNet9, but its CPU and memory requirements are approximately 1.3 times higher than those of WakeNet9.
 [21/4/2025]: We add a new model WakeNet9s, which can run on chips that do not have PSRAM and do not support SIMD, such as ESP32C3 and ESP32C5. [examples](https://github.com/espressif/esp-skainet/tree/master/examples/wake_word_detection)
 [17/4/2025]: We add a new DOA(Direction of Arrival) algorithm.
 [14/2/2025]: We release **ESP-SR V2.0**.
 [Migration from ESP-SR V1.* to ESP-SR V2.*](https://docs.espressif.com/projects/esp-sr/en/latest/esp32s3/audio_front_end/migration_guide.html)